VladislavaSilisiada/Sales_Analytics/README.md

 The main contributor to overall profit was the Office Supplies category.

-Top 3 Categories by Order Volume: Office Supplies, Beverages, Personal Care.
+Top 3 Categories by Order Volume:

+* Office Supplies
+*  Beverages
+*  Personal Care.

 Geographical Distribution
 Regional Leader: The primary market is concentrated in Europe, which leads across all metrics.
 Southern Europe is particularly dominant.